MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

 ---
-Description: In a Windows app, command elements are the interactive UI elements that enable the user to perform actions, such as sending an email, deleting an item, or submitting a form.
+description: In a Windows app, command elements are the interactive UI elements that enable the user to perform actions, such as sending an email, deleting an item, or submitting a form.
 title: Command design basics for Windows apps ms.assetid: 1DB48285-07B7-4952-80EF-02B57D4469F2
 label: Command design basics